Whalepool/Bitfinex-Long-vs-Short/readme.md

 # Bitfinex Long Vs Short script by @whalepoolbtc - https://whalepool.io

-Tired of the mis information out there regarding people's analysis and understanding of the bitfinex long/short data - I create thie script so people can better get an understanding of the numbers and what they mean.
+Tired of the mis information out there regarding people's analysis and understanding of the bitfinex long/short data - I create this script so people can better get an understanding of the numbers and what they mean.

 It's not pretty, but it works.

-If anyone wanted to, they could put the tickers in a list so more could be added on.
-The timer delays are to stop the api limit errors, which there is no error handling for ofc.
+## Todo
+If anyones feeling keen and enthusiastic, they could...
+- Put the tickers you want to fetch the data for into a dict/list, maybe build the list from an api query
+- Put in api requests into a function to handle/wait upon api limit errors
+- Query the coinmarketcap api, `https://api.coinmarketcap.com/v1/ticker/?limit=0` and add another column of data for total supply/circulating supply and the % of the tickers long/short delta relative to the total circulating supply

 For more info join [@whalepoolbtc](https://t.me/whalepoolbtc) on telegram